gardener/gardener-extension-provider-gcp/docs/usage/user-managed-egress.md

   --ipv6-access-type=EXTERNAL
 ```

-The primary IPv4 range is required by GCP but is not used by Gardener — choose any small non-overlapping range.
+The primary IPv4 range (`--range`) is required by GCP but is not used by Gardener — choose any small non-overlapping range.
 `--stack-type=IPV4_IPV6` and `--ipv6-access-type=EXTERNAL` are required.

 **4. Create firewall rules** (see [Required firewall rules — dual-stack](#required-firewall-rules--dual-stack)).